rtmigo/xrandom_dart/README.md

 ### `nextFloat()`

-`nextFloat`, unlike `nextDouble`, prefers speed to accuracy.
+`nextFloat` a floating-point value in range from 0.0, inclusive, to 1.0, exclusive.

-But it's still a double with four billion shades from range [0,1).
+Unlike the `nextDouble`, `nextFloat` prefers speed to precision.
+It is still a `double` four billion shades, but it's much faster.

 <details>
   <summary>Rough double benchmarks</summary>